 CDBG funds were expended to serve primarily low-moderate income individuals or areas.
-Funds were also expended to made public facility improvements including removal of architectural barriers.

 Leveraging

 Explain how federal funds leveraged additional resources (private, state and local funds), including a description of how matching requirements were satisfied, as well as how any publicly owned land or property located within the jurisdiction that were used to address the needs identified in the plan.